DCAN-Labs/cifti-connectivity/README.md

 The `time_series` argument passed to `cifti_conn_matrix` is either 'dtseries' or 'ptseries'.
 The wrapper infers it from the `series_file`.

-Options for `cifti_conn_matrix` which have not yet been added to the MATLAB scripts or the wrapper include the following:
-- `removeoutliers` should be either 0 or 1.
-If 1, outliers are removed from the BOLD signal.
-If 0 frames will only be censored by the FD threshold.
-- `additionalmask` should take one file name.
-Addional mask on top of the FD threshold.
-This mask can be used to extract rests between blocks of task.
-This vector of 1s and zeros should be the same length as your dtseries.
-- `make_dconn_conc` should be either 0 or 1. - make a list of connectivity matrices that were created by this script.

 ### cifti_conn_template
 This code builds a template d/pconn from a list of d/ptseries.
 If the d/pconn exists, if will load it instead of making it anew (calls `cifti_conn_matrix`).
 It takes the same arguments from the wrapper as `cifti_conn_matrix`, as well as `keep_conn_matrices`.